avive/avive.github.io/readme.md

 ## PROFESSIONAL EXPERIENCE

 ### **Founder & CEO | [Karma Coin](https://karmaco.in/)** | Global Team | 2022-2023
-Led development of an accessible open source cryptocurrency platform focused on appreciation and community engagement.
+Launched an open-source blockchain platform and a crypto-currency focused on appreciation and community engagement.
 - Built and led distributed engineering team to launch web and mobile applications
 - Designed intuitive UX to make cryptocurrency accessible to non-technical users
 - Implemented tipping and community reward mechanisms to drive user engagement